Sonnet 434

 I write the best of you by candle light

-And fires’ fading gold lies in the hearth.
+While fading gold glows faint within the hearth.

 ‘Tis then I sit alone in peace and pride